Aristide021/baseline/README.md

 **First GitHub Action to support the new official Baseline syntax!**

-As announced in the [September 16, 2025 web.dev article](https://web.dev/blog/browserslist-baseline), Browserslist now supports official Baseline queries.
-This action automatically detects and intelligently configures enforcement based on these queries.
+Building on the emerging Browserslist Baseline query support, this action automatically detects and intelligently configures enforcement based on these official queries.

 ### Supported Queries